Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 -   Running on a GPU node but forget to request GPUs.
-In some cases you will see a warning or even error message from your application in your output, but in some case the software will just run without a warning as the same binary may support both GPU and non-GPU use.
+In some cases you will see a warning or even error message from your application in your output, but in other cases the software will just run fine without a warning as the same binary may support both GPU and non-GPU use.

 -   Running software that is not built for a GPU.
 Software will not use a GPU in some magical way just because there is a GPU in the system, but needs to be written and built for using a GPU.
-    Most Python and R packages do not support GPU compute.
+    Most Python and R packages do not support GPU computing.
 And packages written for an NVIDIA GPU cannot run on an AMD GPU, just as software compiled for an x86 processor cannot run on an ARM processor.